-About the Environment of Peace research report ii 4.1.
+ADOL it the Environment of Peace research report Ш 4.1.
 Introduction 1 4.2.
 Key findings and emerging trends from the Environment of Peace report 3 4.3.
 Rethinking the peace and security theory of change: Factoring in the environment 4.3.1.
 Reframing security 4.3.2.
 Envisioning an environment of peace 4.3.3.
 Determinants of an environment of peace mindset 8 8 11 12 4.4.
 Minding the policy and institutional gaps 4.4.1.
 Policy progress and gaps 4.4.2.
 Institutional advancements and gaps 15 15 21 4.5.
 Policy approaches for preventing and managing interconnected risks and sustaining an environment of peace 4.5.1.
 Preventing environment-related peace threats 4.5.2.
 Navigating complex risks: Adapting governance to the wickedness of multi-crisis 4.5.3.
 Sustaining an environment of peace: Fostering resilience based on 25 25 31 accountability 37 4.6.
 Towards collective action 4.6.1.
 Mobilizing collective will 4.6.2.
 Building synergies with conventional and non-conventional actors 4.6.3.
 The defining role of women, youth and Indigenous peoples 49 50 51 53 4.7.
 Conclusions and recommendations 4.7.1.
 Principles for an environment of peace 4.7.2.
 Recommendations for an environment of peace 4.7.3.
-Conclusions 56 56 57 60 - Figure 4.1.
-Risk dynamics that call for adaptive, anticipatory and reflexive governance Figu Figure 4.2.
-Reflective governance: From learning by doing to doing while learning Figure 4.3.
-IUCN's Global Standard for Nature-based Solutions Figu Figure 4.4.
-IUCN's Global Standard for Nature-based Solutions Endr Endnotes
+Conclusions 56 56 57 60 Figure 4.1.
+Risk dynamics that call for adaptive, anticipatory and reflexive governance Figure 4.2.
+Reflective governance: From 'learning after doing' to 'doing while learning' Figure 4.3.
+IUCN's Global Standard for Nature-based Solutions Figui Figure 4.4.
+Map of the Great Green Wall Endr Endnotes